 You may be able to get the best rate on your motorcycle loan through your loan credit union.
 They also may have fewer fees that a bank may charge.
 However, you must join a Credit Union, which means there are membership requirements.
 These requirements can span from having a checking account to making one-time charitable donations to working for a specific employer.

 The easiest place to get a motorcycle loan is through the dealership.
 Lenders work with dealerships to provide loans to those looking to purchase a motorcycle from the dealer.
 For your convenience, you can purchase your motorcycle and get financing all in the same day.
 Be aware that dealerships will charge a higher interest rate than lenders would charge a customer directly.
 The lender gets to pocket the markup as their own profit.
 It’s highly recommended that you do some research into other financing options first before taking dealership financing.
+Weigh all of your options and shop for other loans from other places to make sure you are getting the best deal you can.

 All manufacturers provide their own financing offered through dealerships or directly to the consumer.
 Generally, manufacturers run seasonal deals for those that have high credit as are often seen in advertisements.
 As an example, for March 2020, Harley-Davidson is offering APRs as low as 2.99% with 0$ down on select models.
+Since many of these deals are for high credit customers, if you are on the lower end of the credit score, this might not be the option for you.

 Given the current economic impact of COVID-19, many manufacturers have responded to deal with falling motorcycle sales and potential increase in motorcycle loan defaults.
 Specifically, they’ve created programs to support those that have lost or are at risk of losing their paychecks.